hashicorp/vault-client-dotnet/docs/AuthApi.md

 <a name="tokencreate"></a>
 # **TokenCreate**

-> void TokenCreate (TokenCreateRequest tokenCreateRequest, string format = default(string), TimeSpan? wrapTTL = null)
+> void TokenCreate (TokenCreateRequest tokenCreateRequest, TimeSpan? wrapTTL = null)

 The token create path is used to create new tokens.